Mitch McConnell

-In 2015, 2019 and 2023, Time listed McConnell as one of the 100 most influential people in the world.
-On February 28, 2024, McConnell announced that he would step down as the Senate Republican Conference Leader in January 2025, but would serve the remainder of his Senate term.
-An internal election to fill the post of Senate Republican Leader was held on November 13, in which South Dakota senator John Thune was selected.
+In 2015, 2019, and 2023, Time listed McConnell as one of the 100 most influential people in the world.
+On February 28, 2024, McConnell announced that he would step down as the Senate Republican Conference leader in January 2025, but would serve the remainder of his Senate term.
+An internal election to fill the post of Senate Republican Conference leader was held on November 13, in which South Dakota senator John Thune was selected.

 On February 20, 2025, McConnell announced he would not run for an eighth Senate term in 2026 and would retire from politics.
-This came after increasing concerns about his health and ability to continue serving.
+This came after increasing concerns about his health and ability to continue serving following multiple public episodes and health scares.
+A fall and subsequent hospitalization and rehabilitation prevented McConnell from voting in the Senate from mid-June through mid-September 2026.
+He returned to the Senate on September 14.
+He said he was continuing physical therapy and had not yet fully recovered.